tjresearch/research-kevin-kevin/README.md

 ### Running AutoPGN

 There are a few ways to run AutoPGN.
 For the full video-to-PGN system, as shown in the [live demo](https://youtu.be/WzbYgsyceso), use `board_detection/video_handler.py`.
 Output PGN files will be saved to `board_detection/` and match filenames with the input video.
+From this repo, enter:
 ```
 cd code/board_detection/
 python video_handler.py src_video|phone_ip [show process] [save dir]